EnterpriseDB/barman/docs/README.md

 # User documentation and man pages

 The user documentation and the man pages for Barman are built using Sphinx.
-All the docs content and the configuration for Sphinx are found inside the `new_docs` directory.
+All the docs content and the configuration for Sphinx are found inside the `docs` directory.

 There is an automation through tox to build the docs, which takes care of